kbventures/next-i18next-blog/blog.md

   };
 ```

-Our configuration file is specifying the default locale language and which locale languages are available in this application.
+Our configuration file specifies the default locale language and which locale languages are available in this application.
 We are exporting this i18n configured object so that it is available to our next.config.js file.

 The i18n configuration object is provided by the next-i18next package.